nickfos/Outage-Board/README.md

 2) Manually create an empty file in *`C:\inetpub\wwwroot\data.csv`*

-3)Start the site in IIS
+3) Start the site in IIS